 Romain describes himself as a ‘vigneron paresseux’ – or a ‘lazy vigneron’.
 A modest and self-deprecating comment perhaps, but it does hint at his policy of minimal intervention in the vineyard and winery.
 It is clear that Romain believes that great wine is made in the vineyard; his vines are organically cultivated, a particularly challenging approach in 2016.
 But such respect of the soil and vine does see him expressing the true character of each vineyard with great clarity.
 The winemaking is unobtrusive; the use of oak is measured to allow Pinot’s aromatics to express themselves fully.
 Despite his insistence on a laid-back approach, he comes across as a grower intent on raising the bar and elevating the quality of his wines as well as the standing of his domaine.
 More than ever, the wines impress with their expressive aromatics and core of plush, textural fruit.

 A restrained, elegant nose of ripe, red fruit with a fragrant floral lift gives way to a flowing palate.
 There is lovely freshness and vibrancy here and a juicy, perfumed persistence with a subtle mineral touch at the end.
 Drink 2018-2023

 £220 per six bottle case in bond

 Domaine Taupenot-Merme, Morey-St Denis 1er Cru, La Riotte 2016

 Beautiful purity of intense blue fruit on the nose here.
 A flowing attack is laced with mineral notes of limestone and gravel.
 A sweet fruit touch comes through with a lovely texture and a gentle creaminess.
 Juicy, blue fruit length.
 Drink 2020-2028

-£395 per six bottle case in bond
+£395 per six bottle case in bond - SOLD OUT

 Domaine Taupenot-Merme, Nuits-St Georges 1er Cru, Les Pruliers 2016